-Enrollments by Top 10 Percent and Non-Top 10 Percent students increased for African American, Hispanic, and Other students between 2009 and 2019 at UT Austin (Figure 1).
-For White students, the enrollment of Non-Top 10 Percent students stayed about the same, while Top 10 Percent enrollments and overall enrollments declined.
+Enrollments by Top 10 Percent and Non-Top 10 Percent students increased for African American, Hispanic, and Other students between 2009 and 2020 at UT-Austin (Figure 1).
+For White students, Non-Top 10 Percent and Top 10 Percent enrollments and overall enrollments declined.